ec-jrc/lisflood-utilities/meteo-forcing/README.md

 3. GSWP3-W5E5 daily historical meteorological data (`obsclim` and `counterclim`).
 Download [this](https://data.isimip.org/api/v1/datasets/filelist/?page=1&tree=ISIMIP3a&InputData=climate&atmosphere=gswp3-w5e5&climate_scenario=counterclim&climate_scenario=obsclim&time_step=daily&climate_forcing=gswp3-w5e5) file list and download the data with `wget -c -i file-list.txt`.
 Put the data in `w5e5_folder`.

 4. ERA5-land climate reanalysis hourly climate data.
 Documentation availaible [here](https://confluence.ecmwf.int/display/CKB/ERA5-Land%3A+data+documentation).
 The script *ERA5land_CDS_downloader.py* allows to download ERA5-land data from the Copernicus Climate Data Store (CDS).
 This requires a CDS API key.
 Data are downloaded in monthly files at an hourly time scale in a `download_folder` and then aggregated to the daily time scale in yearly files with the script *ERA5land_h2d_yearly.py* and saved into the `e5land_folder`.
 Retain the file structure with `_YYYY_MM.nc` at the end for monthly files and `_YYYY.nc` for yearly files.
+The year of analysis can be set manually (withing the script) or auto (with a start date and end date specified in the command).

 # System requirements